andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 The RichTextArea control separates data model from the view by providing the **model** property.

-The data model is represented by an implementation of an abstract **StyledTextModel** class.
-Conceptually, the model is a sequence of styled text paragraphs (represented by **RichParagraph** class), exposed by these three methods:
+Conceptually, the model is a sequence of styled text paragraphs, represented by **RichParagraph** class, exposed by these three methods:

 - int size()
 - String getPlainText(int index)